bbottema/simple-java-mail/README.md

 mailer.sendMail(email);
 ```

 The port and transport strategy must match your SMTP server.
 Build the `Mailer` once, reuse it, and close it during application shutdown.
-Before sending, `mailer.testConnection()` checks the SMTP path and `mailer.validate(email)` checks the message.
+Before sending, `mailer.testConnection()` checks the SMTP path. `mailer.validate(email)` applies that Mailer's defaults and overrides and rehearses the complete MIME message without connecting to SMTP.
 The [complete getting-started guide](https://www.simplejavamail.org/download.html) explains each step.

 ## What the API handles